The Usual Causes of Blocked Drains

-We anticipate that one of the main causes, why it ends up obstructing, is the bad use of the drain.
-For example, putting too many solids in the cup or throwing too many papers in it can end up causing it to be completely plugged.
+One of the main causes for the drain to become obstructed is putting too many solid items e.g. too much paper, which ends up causing it to be completely clogged.
 Food waste is also a very common cause when it comes to drains.
 You should not throw solids in this area since it is most likely to be plugged.

 Another reason why this area can be clogged is the type of soap you use.
 Soaps that are very abrasive or those that are in powder usually give a lot of wear to drains, especially when they are PVC drains.
 Those that are in powder adhere to the walls and leave the passage completely closed.
 If you do not want to have problems, you should place a small grid that does not pass solids and at the time of cleaning, use many solids so that the soap does not dry inside.